xuankimtran/docs-1/pages/katalon-studio/docs/database-settings.md

 ## Connect to a database with an external JDBC driver

-This section provides a usage example by connecting to MariaDB, a database with an external JDBC driver.
+This section demonstrates how to set up the connection to a database with an external JDBC driver.

 > Requirements:
-> - You have already set up MariaDB.
+> - You have already set up an external JDBC driver.
-> - MariaDB is running.
+> - The external JDBC driver is running.
 > - An active Katalon Studio Enterprise license.

 To start the connection:

-1. Download the executable .jar file of the MariaDB library.
-You can download the MariaDB library in the Maven Repository website here: [MariaDB Java Client](https://mvnrepository.com/artifact/org.mariadb.jdbc/mariadb-java-client).
+1. Download the executable .jar file of the external JDBC driver.
+For example, we want to connect to the MariaDB Java Client driver, we download the executable .jar file of the MariaDB library from the Maven Repository website here: [MariaDB Java Client](https://mvnrepository.com/artifact/org.mariadb.jdbc/mariadb-java-client).

+	> Notes:
+	> * From Katalon Studio version 8.2.5 onwards, you can set up the connection with the SAP HANA JDBC driver.
+Download the executable .jar file of the SAP HANA library in the Maven Repository website here: [SAP HANA JDBC Driver](https://mvnrepository.com/artifact/com.sap.cloud.db.jdbc/ngdbc).

 2. Go to **Project** > **Settings** > **Library Management** to **Add** the jar file > click **Apply**.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/database-settings/KS-DATABASE-Connect-external-library.png" width=65% alt="Add anexternal JDBC driver">